 - Improved Compliance: Using a system to automate the destruction of electronic records will surely improve compliance with different regulations requirements.
 Companies need to verify that only information that needs to be retained is available.

-Every organization should have a well-defined and routinely updated retention policy.
+Every organization should have a well-defined and routinely updated records retention policy.
 That is extremely essential to be fully compliant with different laws and regulations which will result in cost reduction and increased employee productivity.

-What is record retention period?
+What is the retention policy?